KonstantinSimeonov/fluent-schemer/README.md

 ## It will be cool, because
 - every script, that is part of the validator, will eventually be thoroughly unit tested
-- will be configurable - the ability to plug in your own base classes, error factories or other options will is a priority
+- will be configurable - the ability to plug in your own base classes, error factories or other options is a priority feature
 - documentation with detailed examples for many combinations and use cases incoming!
 - synchronous validation is already provided, async validation with ES2015 promises coming soon